Wayne A. Santoro

-My research interest lies in understanding social movement processes among racial/ethnic minority populations in the U.S., including Mexican Americans, African Americans, and Arab Americans.
+My research interest lies in understanding social movement processes and the political incorporation of racial/ethnic minority populations in the U.S., including Mexican Americans, African Americans, Puerto Ricans, and Arab Americans.
 One line of work examines the conditions under which governments become responsive to social movements.
 What role, for instance, did Latinos play in preventing states from adopting English-only laws?
-Why did the federal government adopt voting rights and equal employment laws?
+Why did the federal government enact voting rights and equal employment laws?
 A second line of work seeks to understand why individuals participate in movement events.
-How does generation or social ties to whites, for instance, affect the likelihood of Mexican American participation in protest events?
+How does generation or social ties to whites, for instance, affect the likelihood Mexican Americans join street demonstrations?
 How did experiences with post-9/11 repression, or fear of such repression, impact protest participation among Arab Americans?
 A third line of research applies social movement scholarship and theorizing to help understand how city political contexts affect the fate of immigrant and black neighborhoods.
-A last line of research investigates processes occurring during the decline of the civil rights movement, including rioting and its gendered nature, tactical preferences for moderation or militancy, and black assessment of movement success.
-Future work will turn to understanding the emergence, heyday, and decline of the Chicano movement as well as test core propositions of segmented assimilation theory as it applies to Puerto Rican political-engagement.
+A last line of research investigates processes occurring during the decline of the civil rights movement, including the gendered nature of rioting, tactical preferences for moderation or militancy, and black assessment of movement success.
+Current and future work seeks to understand the emergence, heyday, and decline of the Chicano movement as well as the applicability of segmented assimilation theory to account for Puerto Rican political-engagement.